New Hampshire

 • 18 years old on or before the day of the election (16- and 17-year-olds can preregister)

-*If you are a convicted felon, you can register and vote unless you are currently serving a jail or prison sentence.
-Your voting rights are automatically restored when you are granted parole, sentenced to probation, or successfully complete your term of incarceration.
+**If you are a convicted felon, your voting rights are automatically restored when you are granted parole, sentenced to probation, or successfully complete your term of incarceration.
 You are eligible to register and vote if you are detained and awaiting trial and have not yet been convicted of a felony.

 How to register to vote: